Getting into Your Chevrolet

 Retrieving the mechanical key

-GM vehicles (Buick, Cadillac and Chevrolet) use three key styles.
 For Style 1, press the thin button near the bottom of the transmitter (remote control or ‘clicker’) used to remove the mechanical key.
-Do not pull the key out without pressing the button.
+Do not pull the mechanical key out without pressing the button.

-In Style 2 (left image), press the unmarked button to extend the mechanical key.
+In Style 2, a flip key, shown to the left, press the unmarked chrome button to extend the mechanical key.
 It remains attached to the key fob.
 Use the mechanical key to unlock the driver’s door.

-As noted, the Impala, Tahoe, Suburban, CTS, ATS, Malibu, Cruse, Camaro, Volt and Envision key holes hide under a cap at the back of the driver’s door handle.
-To remove the cap, pull the door handle out to the open position.
-Insert the key into the slot on the bottom of the cap (3, right).
-Push it as far upwards s possible, then pry outward.
+Push it as far upwards as possible and hold that upward pressure.
+Then pry outward.
 And yes, you WILL feel like you are prying off a piece of your car!
 Move the cap rearward revealing the key cylinder.
 Now the mechanical key can be used in the cylinder.
 Look for a video here to help.

 To replace the cap, insert the two tabs at the back of the cap between the black seal and the metal base.
 Pull the door handle out to the door open position and move the cap forward and press to snap it into place.
 You can then release the door handle.

-Finally the Corvette and Cadillac CTS and the ELR Coupes have flush door handles (left image) with no key holes at all.
+Finally the Corvette, starting with the C6, has flush door handles (left image) with no key holes at all.
 They have a very different trick up their sleeves.
 You must use the mechanical key to open the trunk.
 The key hole is under the lip of the trunk lid facing the ground.

-Once open, you will find a release handle.
-It is below the lip of the trunk in the CTS and ELR (image above right) and along the left wall of the trunk in the Corvette (image below right).
-Pulling the door release lever will unlock as well as unlatch the driver’s door.
+Once the trunk is open, you will find a release handle.
+It is along the left wall of the trunk in the Corvette (right).

 Related: Getting Out!